linode/docs/docs/guides/platform/disk-images/copying-a-disk-image-over-ssh/index.md

 ### Copy and Download the Disk

-1. Prepare the Receiving System that will be downloading the disk image by verifying that SSH is installed.
+1. Prepare the receiving system to download the disk image by verifying that SSH is installed.
 Most Linux/Unix-like systems include OpenSSH in their package base by default.

-1. Copy the disk over SSH from the Origin Linode to the Receiving System.
-Run the following command on the Receiving System, replacing `192.0.2.9` with the Origin Linode's IP address and `/home/archive/linode.img` with the path where you want to store the disk.
+1. Copy the disk over SSH from the origin Linode to the receiving system.
+Run the following command on the receiving system, replacing `192.0.2.9` with the origin Linode's IP address and `/home/archive/linode.img` with the path where you want to store the disk.

         ssh root@192.0.2.9 "dd if=/dev/sda " | dd of=/home/archive/linode.img

-1. The receiving system will connect to the Linode and prompt you to verify that the SSH key fingerprints are valid.
+1. The receiving system is now connected to the Linode, prompting you to verify that the SSH key fingerprints are valid.
 If valid, type `yes` and press **Enter** to continue:

         The authenticity of host '192.0.2.9 (192.0.2.9)' can't be established.
         RSA key fingerprint is 39:6b:eb:05:f1:28:95:f0:da:63:17:9e:6b:6b:11:4a.
         Are you sure you want to continue connecting (yes/no)? yes

-1. The receiving system will then be prompted to enter the root password you [created for the Origin Linode in rescue mode](/docs/platform/disk-images/copying-a-disk-image-over-ssh/#boot-into-rescue-mode).
+1. The receiving system is prompted to enter the root password you [created for the origin Linode in rescue mode](/docs/platform/disk-images/copying-a-disk-image-over-ssh/#boot-into-rescue-mode).
 Enter this password now:

         Warning: Permanently added '192.0.2.9' (RSA) to the list of known hosts. root@192.0.2.9's password: